-Services received from dentists who do NOT participate in the Delta Dental Medicare Advantage PPO and Premier Network will result in your out of pocket costs being higher.
+Services received from dentists who do NOT participate in the Delta Dental Medicare Advantage PPO Network will result in your out of pocket costs being higher.

-IMPORTANT: If you receive services from a dentist that DOES NOT participate in Delta Dental's Medicare Advantage Network YOU WILL BE RESPONSIBLE for the difference between Delta Dental's payment and the amount charged by the Nonparticipating dentist.
+IMPORTANT: If you receive services from a dentist that DOES NOT participate in Delta Dental's Medicare Advantage Network YOU WILL BE RESPONSIBLE for the full cost of those services and Delta Dental will make no payment.